Halifax Water, Nova Scotia, Canada

 Purpose: The award recognizes individual AWWA members and/or member organizations for fostering and supporting the development of public outreach programs and integrating public affairs as a core element of utility planning and management.
 The award is intended to encourage utilities to incorporate public outreach into their operating plans, as well as to provide examples of successful public outreach programs and best practices.

 Award recognition: The award is a plaque visually representing excellence and achievement in the field of public affairs.
-Award winners will be honored at the ACE conference.
-Additionally, their work will be promoted to trade, regional and national media by the AWWA public affairs office.
+Award winners will be honored at the ACE conference and will be asked to contribute an article to Journal AWWA.

 Number and frequency: Both individual and organizational awards are divided into three categories: A) those serving fewer than 5,000 service connections; B) those serving between 5,000 and 25,000 service connections; and C) those serving more than 25,000 service connections.
 A maximum of two awards per year will be given in each of the six categories; however, awards will be based solely upon merit and may not necessarily be issued in all categories.
 The program for which the individual/organization is nominated may be either ongoing or a large, focused initiative completed within the 24-month period prior to the application date, but which demonstrates a strong, broad-based commitment to public outreach and communications.